Porsche RS Spyder: 2010

 CytoSport announced in February 2010 that it would contest the full ALMS in a RS Spyder.
 It was also announced that Sascha Maassen would join the regular drivers Klaus Graf and Greg Pickett at the longer races at Sebring, Laguna Seca and Road Atlanta.
 Cytosport used a full-width rear wing for the entire season, unlike arch-rivals Highcroft HPD.
 The CytoSport RS Spyder won the LMP2 class at the 12 Hours of Sebring and took their first outright victory at Northeast Grand Prix at Lime Rock.
 CytoSport continued their winning success by taking outright victory at a shortened race at Mosport.
 They also finished the season second behind Patrón Highcroft Racing in the championship and Klaus Graf finished second in the drivers' standings.

 No RS Spyders were entered in the 2010 24 Hours of Le Mans.
 The 2011 LMP2 regulations rendered the RS Spyder obsolete due to the costs exceeding the LMP2 budget limit.

+Competition history

+Complete American Le Mans Series results

+(key) Races in bold indicates pole position.
+Races in italics indicates fastest lap.